book page beside eyeglasses and coffee

 3. Payment is made by invoice.

-1. Counselling and therapy are based largely on the cooperation and personal responsibility of the client.
-Successful healing cannot be guaranteed.
+1. Counselling is based largely on the cooperation and personal responsibility of the client.
+A specific outcome or success of the counselling cannot be guaranteed.

-2. The client commits to inform the practitioner fully about any previous physical illnesses, current medical treatments and any medication they are taking.
+2. The client commits to inform the counsellor fully about any previous physical illnesses, current medical treatments and any medication they are taking.

 § 6 Confidentiality and data protection

-1. The practitioner is subject to legal confidentiality regarding everything that has been entrusted to them in the course of therapy (§ 203 StGB).
+1. The counseller is subject to legal confidentiality regarding everything that has been entrusted to them in the course of counselling (§ 203 StGB).

 2. Exemption from the legal duty of confidentiality is regulated by the situations in § 34 StGB und § 138 StGB.